zxc916684603/ecs/intl.en-US/User Guide/Instances/Start or stop an instance.md

 For a \(Subscription\) instance, stopping an instance does not affect its billing.
 However, for a Pay-As-You-Go instance, its network type and the No Fees for Stopped Instances \(VPC-Connected\) feature determine billing:

 -   VPC: If the **No Fees for Stopped Instances \(VPC-Connected\)** is enabled, you can decide to keep your instance being billed or not.
 However, billing for other ECS-related resources is retained.
 Other resource are not affected.
-For more information, see [../../../../dita-oss-bucket/SP\_2/DNA0011810291/EN-US\_TP\_9595.md\#](../../../../intl.en-US/Pricing/No fees for stopped instances (VPC-Connected).md#).
+For more information, see [No fees for stopped instances \(VPC-Connected\)](../../../../intl.en-US/Pricing/No fees for stopped instances (VPC-Connected).md#).
 If this feature is not enabled, billing continues after the instance is stopped.
 -   Classic network: A stopped instance still incurs fees.
-Only after [EN-US\_TP\_9651.md\#](intl.en-US/User Guide/Instances/Release an instance.md#) , the billing will stop.
+Only after [Release an instance](intl.en-US/User Guide/Instances/Release an instance.md#) , the billing will stop.

 **Prerequisites**